jotd666/mspacman500/README.md

     and the third shows Pac-Man and Ms. Pac-Man awaiting the arrival of Junior.

-MINOR ISSUES:

-- sound loops not correct (bad loop timing => pops, tricky to make it right): todo: use loopfx!!!

 CREDITS:

 - jotd: code and gfx/sfx conversion
-- no9: music conversion
+- no9: music conversion to protracker
 - phx: sfx/module player
 - meynaf: random routine
 - eab forum: useful advice & support